Yavonix/learning-ml-rl/2802ict-notes/lab 03/Scratchpad.md

+Minimum remaining values: choose the **variable** with the fewest choices Most constraining values: choose the **variable** with the most constraints Least constraining value: **given** a variable, choose the least constraining **assignment** Forward chaining: automatically update domains of neighbour variables

 1. ()
 MRV assessment: all nodes have the same domain. (no preference) DH assessment: SA has the most constrains, pick SA.